None, but please note that this class is primarily based on European and not Dutch law. All lectures will be given in English.

 The reading list will be made available via the Class Page on Brightspace.

-Class Textbook: Andrew Murray’s Information Technology and the Law (4th Edition).
+Class Textbook: Andrew Murray’s Information Technology and the Law (5th Edition, scheduled to be published in June 2023).
 Please do not buy earlier editions.
 Information Technology Law is a fast-moving area and earlier editions will be out-of-date.

 Course information guide: